cabforum/servercert/docs/BR.md

 When including this extension in a Certificate, the bits representing the use of one or more [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) domain validation methods MUST be encoded in this extension as follows:

 * The leading bit in position 0 is reserved.
+This bit MUST NOT be asserted.
 * Each subsection of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) corresponds with the bit in the same position as the subsection's number under 3.2.2.4:
  * [Section 3.2.2.4.2](#32242-email-fax-sms-or-postal-mail-to-domain-contact) corresponds with the bit in position 2.
  * [Section 3.2.2.4.4](#32244-automated-verification-of-domain-contact) corresponds with the bit in position 4.